 Along the north shore there are also all these super cute swings on the beach that people put into trees!
 I would totally stop at a beach, take some pics etc…I mean it doesn’t get much cuter than that!
 Plus they are easy to get to and right off the main coastal highway.

 We have only stayed at two hotels in Oahu.
 One in the bustling area of Waikiki Beach and the other on the cool, sleepy North shore.
 I MUCH prefer staying on the North Shore.
+The locals from North Shore were trying to persuade us into buying a condo or home in the area, with the help of realtors like Urban Oahu, (check out their Official Website here) to see if we could find anything that took our fancy because they knew just how much we enjoyed our time here.
+And let me tell you, this would be my absolute dream; to live here permanently.
+For now though, we were just trying to find somewhere to stay so that we could continue with our traveling.
 But, there just aren’t as many hotels up there…only one resort actually.
 We loved the resort, but for those who want options…staying in the Honolulu area may make more sense.
 Just make sure you rent a car and get up tp the north shore- it really is the best part of the island in my opinion!

 Modern Honolulu: In Waikiki beach and very nice and modern.